Guymer/gst/README.md

 This project aims to show how a vessel sails around the globe.

+The `buffer()` function in [PyGuymer3](https://github.com/Guymer/PyGuymer3) has a maximum buffer distance (in one go) of 10,001.5 kilometres.
+At a speed of 20.0 knots, you will have gone
+9,778.56 kilometres in 11 days and 10,667.52 kilometres in 12 days.

 ## Profiling

 If you want to run the example script using a profiler and print out the top 10 most time-consuming functions then run: